mhevery/jasmine-node/README.md

 [![Build Status](https://secure.travis-ci.org/spaghetticode/jasmine-node.png)](http://travis-ci.org/spaghetticode/jasmine-node)

-This node.js module makes the wonderful Pivotal Lab's jasmine (http://github.com/pivotal/jasmine) spec framework available in node.js.
+This node.js module makes the wonderful [Pivotal Lab's jasmine](http://github.com/pivotal/jasmine) spec framework available in node.js.

 jasmine
 -------

 Version `1.3.1` of Jasmine is currently included with node-jasmine.
+This is a forked version from the [Karma project](https://github.com/karma-runner/karma-jasmine), which allows you to use the `ddescribe` and `iit` functions to run individual suites or specs.

 what's new
 ----------